OnofriAndreaPG/stats4biology/static/_StatbookEng/index.md

 ### Exercise 5

 Reproduce the possible results of a genotype experiment, with five maize genotypes (A, B, C, D and E) and expected values of, respectively, 12, 13, 12.5, 14 and 11 tons per hectare.
-Assume that the experimental (random) variability can be described by a gaussian distribution, with mean equal to 0 and standard deviation equal to 12.5 (common value for all genotypes).
+Assume that the experimental (random) variability can be described by a gaussian distribution, with mean equal to 0 and standard deviation equal to 1.25 (common value for all genotypes).
 The experiment is designed as completely randomised, with four replicates.

 ### Exercise 6

-Consider the relationship between crop yield and density, as shown in Exercise 2 ($ Y = 8 + 8 \, X - 0.07 \, X^2$).
-Reproduce the results of a completely randomised (four replicates) sowing density experiment, with six densities (2, 4, 6, 8 and 10 plants per square meter), considering that the experimental (random) variability can be described by a gaussian distribution, with mean equal to 0 and standard deviation equal to 0.25 (common value for all densities).
+Consider the relationship between crop yield and density, as shown in Exercise 2 ($Y = 0.8 + 0.8 \, X - 0.07 \, X^2$).
+Reproduce the results of a completely randomised (four replicates) sowing density experiment, with five densities (2, 4, 6, 8 and 10 plants per square meter), considering that the experimental (random) variability can be described by a gaussian distribution, with mean equal to 0 and standard deviation equal to 0.25 (common value for all densities).